rsheldiii/rp2040-business-card/README.md

 ![(image of circuit)](images/the_circuit.png)

 While we're here, let's quickly go over some parts of the schematic that might be confusing.
-I'm absolutely not an electrical engineer, I just cosplay as one on the weekends, so take my advice with a grain of salt, but hey, the thing works so...
+I'm **absolutely** not an electrical engineer, I just cosplay as one on the weekends, so take my advice with a grain of salt, but hey, the thing works so...

 ## Power

 ![(image of power)](images/power_schematic.png)

 Up in the top you'll see the power circuitry.
 This stuff is dead simple and mostly borrowed from the reference schematic.
 One thing to call out here are the resistors - these are required for the USB-C spec, and you need _both_ of them so the plug can orient itself.
-Could you lose these resistors and have the device still work? probably, but I'm not in the business of probablies, go talk to the horseshoe company or whatever.
+Could you lose these resistors and have the device still work?
+Maybe, but I'm not in the business of maybies, go talk to the horseshoe company or whatever.

 ## Crystal Oscillator